WOW it has been 10 years since I started PETfection! It has been an awesome journey that I hope continues for many years.

-It is no surprise there are thousands of dogs that suffer from anxiety and nervousness.
+It is no surprise there are millions of dogs that suffer from anxiety and nervousness.
+According to the Cummings School of Vet Medicine at Tufts University, almost 20% of the nation's 80 million dogs suffer!
 Anything from a thunderstorm and fireworks, to garbage trucks and jackhammers can set dogs off.
 Behaviors can include barking, pacing, panting, hiding, and shaking.
 Symptoms generally start showing up between 1-3 years of age or can kick in later in life after years of being symptomless.

 As a pet owner, it is always hard to deal with a dog that shows anxiety or nervousness.
 Working with a dog to overcome their behavior can be a daily, exhausting game.
 We are finding more and more people do not want to give their dog a tranquilizer from the vet to keep them calm.
 This is especially the case when the dog doesn’t show extreme anxiety or nervousness, but only minor or only in certain situations.
 With our Calming Spray, you can naturally put your dog at ease without worrying about knocking them out or making them loopy.
 Our spray works by the aroma; as the dog breathes in the relaxing oils it stimulates the brain to release neurochemicals to relax.
 Your dog won’t become real sleepy, but will instead chill out to a calm state.
 Customers report their dog will go from pacing back and forth and panting, to laying down in the living room.
 Others report their dog will stop shaking in their hiding spot and will seem more at ease (check out all of our reviews here).